awsdocs/aws-cur-user-guide/doc_source/reservation-columns.md

   + Amazon RDS

 ### reservation/UnusedNormalizedUnitQuantity<a name="reservation-details-U-UnusedNormalizedUnitQuantity"></a>
-+ **Description:** The number of unused normalized units for a size\-flexible regional RI that you didn't use during this billing period\.
++ **Description:** The number of unused normalized units for a size\-flexible Regional RI that you didn't use during this billing period\.
 + **Line items applicable:** RIFee
 + **Sample values:** `25.00`, `3.50`, `274.33`
 + **Services:**